miklevin/Pipulate.com/software.md

 ### Logging Into Google Services

-A lot more people would be doing advanced SEO work in Jupyter were it not so difficult to log into Google services.
+A lot more people would be doing advanced SEO work in Python and Jupyter were it not so difficult to log into Google services.
 OAuth2 login is the bane of many aspiring SEO Pythonista's existence.

-#### The Bane of Our Existence
+#### OAuth2 The Bane of Our Existence

 Actually just logging into Google can be the hardest part of many projects, especially those involving Analytics, Search Console or Sheets.
 Most other sites at this point will be telling you to register as a Google Developer, make a project at the Cloud Console, download a credentials.json file, yadda, yadda.
 It's not terrible advice if you can manage it, and it gives you more options than the way I provide here.
-The way I provide here has this one distinct
+But the way I provide here has this one distinct
 advantage: it's going to work for you here and now.

 ```python